Dominion: Prequel to the Exorcist

 Dominion: Prequel to the Exorcist is a 2005 American supernatural horror film directed by Paul Schrader and written by William Wisher Jr. and Caleb Carr.
 The film serves as an alternative prequel to The Exorcist (1973) and is the fifth installment in The Exorcist series.
+It was intended to be the official prequel to The Exorcist before it was retooled into Exorcist: The Beginning (2004), as Morgan Creek Productions executives feared the already completed film would be unsuccessful.
 The film stars Stellan Skarsgård, Clara Bellar, Gabriel Mann and Billy Crawford.

-The official prequel to The Exorcist before being retooled to turn into Exorcist: The Beginning, as Morgan Creek Productions executives feared the already completed film would be unsuccessful, it received a limited release in the United States on May 20, 2005, by Warner Bros.
-Pictures, after Exorcist: The Beginning became a financial and critical disappointment.
-The film was not well-received by critics, although it received better reviews than Exorcist: The Beginning.
+Dominion: Prequel to the Exorcist received a limited release in the United States on May 20, 2005, by Warner Bros.
+Pictures, after Exorcist: The Beginning became a financial and critical failure.
+The film received highly mixed reviews from critics, but was generally deemed an improvement over its earlier version.